 The socio-economic and political issues are such that towers are also used in non-urgent cases for maintenance, modernization and/or construction of a power line, so as to not risk interrupting the circuit.

 It is therefore useful for power grid managers to keep a stock of ERS temporary towers as a precaution, in order to avoid and/or minimize interruptions to the power supply.

 Simple, strong, durable, and reusable, ERS Emergency Restoration System towers are as fundamental as a medicine cabinet, both in emergency situations and in work planning situations.

 ERS towers are modular guy-wired aluminum structures, with a quick and simple assembly, likened to that of a logical construction game exercise.
 These towers are installed directly at the location of pylons that are damaged and/or undergoing maintenance.

 By establishing a temporary bypass, they can quickly restore power to an electrical transmission line ranging from 69kV to 1200kV.
 It is during their operation that the pylons can be repaired in parallel.
 Once the repair is complete and power is restored to the main circuit, the Emergency Retrieval System towers are dismantled and stored away for future use.

 How does it work?

 The installation methods are straightforward.
-The different sections of the tower are stacked on top of each other, forming a tower between 20 and 120 meters high, depending on the requirements.
-The tower is kept securely attached to the ground on a base plate anchored with stakes.
-Digging a foundation is not necessary as the tower remains straight and stable thanks to a system of anchored guy-wired ropes, which keeps it grounded to an articulated base.
-Even with wind pressure or bad weather, the tower remains perfectly in place.
+Depending on the requirements, the different tower sections are stacked on top of each other, forming a tower between 20 and 120 meters high.
+The tower is securely attached to the ground on a base plate anchored with stakes.
+Digging a foundation is unnecessary as the tower remains straight and stable thanks to a system of anchored guy-wired ropes, which keeps it grounded to an articulated base.
+As a result, the tower remains perfectly in place even with wind pressure or bad weather.
 At its peak, it supports a system of insulators and conductors for power lines.

 This ERS equipment is light and compact, and can be transported and installed on all types of terrains, whatever the nature and the slope (mountains, forests, sand, flood plains, etc.), and in all weather conditions (rain, snow, heat…).
 The towers take up little floor space and are easy to assemble and store, even on complex sites.